HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 data_links
 ```

-Passing the data links to the `Heasarc.download_data` function will download the
+Passing the data links to the `Heasarc.download_data` function, and setting the
-Swift data to the directory specified by the `ROOT_DATA_DIR` variable.
+`ROOT_DATA_DIR` variable as the output directory, will download the Swift data to
+the desired location.

 This approach will download the entire data directory for a given Swift
 observation, which will include BAT and UVOT instrument files that are not relevant